ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 trying to encrypt traffic at all.

 After you finished reading this page, maybe go back to Andy's post and read it again.
-You probably have a better understanding of what he is ranting about than you had before if the details of TLS are still dark matter to you.
+You might have a better understanding of what he is ranting about than you had before if the details of TLS are still dark matter to you.

 ## <a name="tls"></a> How does TLS work?